lilianaweimer/tandem-for-400/README.md

 ## Tech Stack
 - React (with Hooks)
+- React Router
 - SCSS
 - React Testing Library
 - Jest

 I have elected to keep the tech stack relatively simple, because the challenge description states: "use as few external dependencies as possible to keep the setup simple."

+## Future Iterations
+- Store the scores in `localStorage` and have a leaderboard
+- Deploy the backend
+- Add an option to add questions
+- User authentication

+## Known Issues
+- There is a warning coming from some tests: `Error: Not implemented: navigation (except hash changes)`.
+I am unsure of what is causing it.
+- The data is currently "fetched" with a mock API call.
+This is so that turning it into an actual API call in the future will break as few things as possible, but it is a little strange as is.

 ## Additional Details from Challenge Description
 ### Assumptions